 Primary Care Office Visits You pay the PCP cost share for primary care office visits.
 Primary Care Providers (PCP) Family practice physician General practice provider Geriatric practice provider Gynecologist Internist Naturopath Nurse practitioner Obstetrician Pediatrician Physician Assistant You do not need prior authorization from Premera HMO or from any other person (including a primary care provider) in order to obtain access to obstetrical or gynecological care from a health care professional in our network who specializes in obstetrics or gynecology.
-The health care professional, however, may be required to comply with certain procedures, including obtaining prior authorization for certain services, following a pre-approved treatment plan, or procedures for making referrals.
+The health care professional, however, may be required to comply with certain procedures, including obtaining prior authorization for making referrals.
 For a list of in-network health care professionals who specialize in obstetrics or gynecology, contact customer service at 1-844-722-4661.
 Related Information All other covered services provided by your selected PCP during the primary care office visit are subject to standard cost shares.
 Example: If you select a PCP and see that PCP for a cut that needs stitches, you will pay the PCP cost share for the office visit and will pay your plan's deductible and/or coinsurance for the stitching procedure.